wamp-proto/wamp-proto/rfc/text/advanced/ap_27_pubsub_event_history.md

   ]
 ```

-In cases when the events set is pretty big to send it in a single result, router implementations
+In cases where the events list too large to send as a single RPC result, router implementations
-may provide additional options, like pagination or returning a progressive results.
+may provide additional options, such as pagination or returning progressive results.

-As Event History feature operates on `subscription|id` there can be situations when there is no subscribers to topic
+As the Event History feature operates on `subscription|id`, there can be situations when there are not yet any subscribers to a topic
-of interest yet, but publications happens.
-In this case the *Broker* can not prematurely know what events to store.
+of interest, but publications to the topic occur.
+In this situation, the *Broker* cannot predict that events under that topic should be stored.
 If the *Broker* implementation allows configuration on per-topic basis, it may overcome this situations by
-preinitializing history-enabled topics with subscriptions even if there is no real subscribers yet exists.
+preinitializing history-enabled topics with "dummy" subscriptions even if there are not yet any real subscribers to those topics.

-Sometimes a client may not be interested in subscribing to a topic just to get a subscription id.
+Sometimes, a client may not be willing to subscribe to a topic just for the purpose of obtaining a subscription id.
 In that case
-a client may use some [Subscriptions Meta API RPC](#name-procedures-3) for retrieving subscription IDs by topic URIs
+a client may use other [Subscriptions Meta API RPC](#name-procedures-3) for retrieving subscription IDs by topic URIs
-if WAMP router supports it.
+if the router supports it.

 **Security Aspects**

 TODO/FIXME: This part of Event History needs more discussion and clarification.
 But at least provides some basic information to take into account.

-To be able to request event history, peer must be allowed to subscribe to desired subscription first.
-Thus, if peer
+In order to request event history, a peer must be allowed to subscribe to a desired subscription first.
+Thus, if a peer
-can not subscribe to a topic (which results in subscription under the hood) it can not receive events history too.
+cannot subscribe to a topic resulting in a subscription, it means that it cannot receive events history for that topic either.
-And second point: peer must be allowed to call related META procedures for getting the event history described above.
+To sidestep this problem, a peer must be allowed to call related meta procedures for obtaining the event history as described above.
-Event History RPC calls with prohibited requests must fail with `wamp.error.not_authorized` Error URI.
+Prohibited Event History meta procedure calls must fail with the `wamp.error.not_authorized` error URI.

-Original publications may include additional options, like `black-white-listing` that enforces special event
+Original publications may include additional options, such as `black-white-listing` that triggers special event
 processing.
-The same rules must apply to event history requests.
-For example, if original publication has
+These same rules must also apply to event history requests.
+For example, if the original publication contains
-`eligible_authrole = 'admin'`, but request for history came from peer with `authrole = 'user'`, then even if
+`eligible_authrole = 'admin'`, but the request for history came from a peer with `authrole = 'user'`, then even if
-`user` is authorized to subscribe to topic and thus is authorized to ask for event history, this publication
+`user` is authorized to subscribe to the topic (and thus is authorized to ask for event history), this publication
-must be filtered out from this concrete request results on the router side.
+must be filtered out from the results of this specific request, by the router side.

-`black-white-listing` feature also allows to filter events delivery on `session ID` basis.
+The `black-white-listing` feature also allows the filtering of event delivery on a `session ID` basis.
 In the context of
-event history that can results in unexpected behaviour: `session ID` are generated randomly in runtime for every
+event history, this can result in unexpected behaviour: session ids are generated randomly at runtime for every
-session connection so newly connected sessions asking for event history may receive events originally excluded
+session establishment, so newly connected sessions asking for event history may receive events that were originally excluded,
-or vice versa may not receive expected events due to session ID mismatch.
-To prevent this unexpected behaviour
+or, vice versa, may not receive expected events due to session ID mismatch.
+To prevent this unexpected behaviour,
-all events published with `Options.exclude|list[int]` or `Options.eligible|list[int]` should be ignored by event
+all events published with `Options.exclude|list[int]` or `Options.eligible|list[int]` should be ignored by the Event
-history implementation, mean not saved at all.
+History mechanism and not be saved at all.

-To wrap it up: event history may operate on rather stable session attributes, for now it is `authrole` and `authid`,
+Finally, Event History should only filtered according to attributes that do not change during the run time of the router, which are currently `authrole` and `authid`.
-all dynamic attributes like `session ID` or maybe other custom attributes in future should lead to ignore storing
+Filtering based on ephemeral attributes like `session ID` – and perhaps other future custom attributes – should result in the event not being stored in the history at all, to avoid unintentional leaking of event information.
-such events by event history implementation.